Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![Bubble Tails_NEG](https://github.com/user-attachments/assets/02469597-30d5-4695-9698-f94061657ffb)

 Black background allows to enlight that the tails themselves are correctly drawn and that the issue is only on their outlines.<BR><BR>
-Testing on a single-line bubble makes even more weird result 👀 :
+Testing on a single-line bubble makes even weirder result 👀 :

 ![Bubble Tails_singleline](https://github.com/user-attachments/assets/e2b8226e-304e-45e4-bf3f-cf58a4810448)